 Supporting you to enjoy and protect our natural environment

-The Environmental Levy has been in place since 2005 as a 5% levy above the ordinary rate.
-It funds around $2.5 million worth of environmental programs and works every year, to ensure Ku-ring-gai’s unique bushland, waterways and urban environment are conserved and maintained.
+The Environmental Levy has been in place since 2005 and is levied at 5% of Council's total rate revenue.
+It currently funds the annual delivery of approximately $2.8 million of environmental programs and works, to ensure Ku-ring-gai’s unique bushland, waterways and urban environment are conserved and maintained.
 Under the current Environmental Levy the average residential ratepayer pays around $80 as part of their annual rates.
 The average business ratepayer pays around $65 as part of their annual rates.

 Have your say

-We are inviting all ratepayers to have a say on the future of the Environmental Levy.
+During October to 4 November 2018 we invited all ratepayers to have a say on the future of the Environmental Levy.
+This survey is now closed, thank you for your contribution.

 Environmental Levy works and programs